• Meet Our Teachers •

 Jason has been on the yoga path for 25 years now.
 His interest started with meditation when he was a teenager which led him to his own self created yoga practice at home.
 Not happy with what he found in books he decided to go to India and study at the source.
 He lived on an ashram in the south of India and there the real inward journey began.
 Knowing that not everyone is on a spiritual path, but everyone can benefit from yoga, he decided to create a space where yoga is made accessible for everyone.
 No dogma, just yoga.
 We are all free to find what we need from yoga whether its relief from stress or pain or just a way to ease the mind.
 Jason also offers Personal Yoga Coaching.
 If you want to go further, all you need to do is ask.
 Otherwise, just enjoy the mat.
 More about Jason >>

 Suzanna started teaching yoga in 2009 in combination with sailing workshops in Greece, but her practice started a longtime before that.
-She started practicing yoga 20 years ago at the Iyengar Institute in Amsterdam and later she shifted more towards Therapeutic Stretching.
-Recently she finished her Yin teacher training as well.
+She started practicing yoga 20 years ago at the Iyengar Institute in Amsterdam and later she shifted her focus more towards deep therapeutic stretching.
+She is a Yin, Mindfulness and Hatha teacher.
 With these combinations her focus is on deep stretching combined with breathing to unblock physical imbalances.
 She enjoys giving lots of individual attention and corrections when needed.
-For her, Yoga is to be connected with yourself and others, to be open minded and not trapped in daily habits.
+For her, Yoga is to be connected with your inner self, others and nature, to be open minded and not trapped in daily habits.